Preprocessing Step#

 The above is sensor 7 from the dataset of the first engine unit in CMAPSS.
 As can be seen visually, the piece-wise linear degradation model is suitable.

-initial_RUL for pw_linear Degradation Model#
+for pw_linear

 Note